AckerlyXu/heima/articles/nodejs-use-node-modules-azure-apps.md

   modules using **package.json** or **npm-shrinkwrap.json** files on Cloud Services, however this requires customization of the default scripts used by Cloud Service projects.
 For an example of how to accomplish this, see
   [Azure Startup task to run npm install to avoid deploying node modules](https://github.com/woloski/nodeonazure-blog/blob/master/articles/startup-task-to-run-npm-in-azure.markdown)

+> [!NOTE]
-> [AZURE.NOTE] Azure Virtual Machines are not discussed in this article, as the deployment experience in a VM will be dependent on the operating system hosted by the Virtual Machine.
+> Azure Virtual Machines are not discussed in this article, as the deployment experience in a VM will be dependent on the operating system hosted by the Virtual Machine.

 ## Node.js Modules
 Modules are loadable JavaScript packages that provide specific functionality for your application.
 A module is usually installed using the **npm** command-line tool, however some (such as the http module) are provided as part of the core Node.js package.